 We have a long history of research and development through collaborations, which augment our internal development efforts.
 Our earliest joint research projects date from the early 1990s with market leading collaboration partners such as Siemens AG, Zeneca and the University of Leuven (Katholieke Universiteit Leuven), or KULeuven.
-Many of our innovations are based on industrial collaborations such as those with Phonak Staefa Switzerland and Biomet.
-In December 2014, we were active in 20 government funded research projects.
+Many of our innovations are based on industrial collaborations such as those with Phonak Staefa Switzerland and Zimmer Biomet.
+As of December 2015, we were active in 20 government funded research projects.
 With our platform technologies and strong track record in successful commercialization of scientific innovations, we receive many requests for participation in new development projects.
 While we strongly protect our intellectual property in our core competencies, many of our products require collaborations in order to create healthy ecosystems for their successful implementation.

-As of December 31, 2014, we had more than 60 active research and development projects in various stages of completion and more than 200 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, Germany, Poland, Ukraine and Malaysia.
+As of December 31, 2015, we had more than 60 active research and development projects in various stages of completion and more than 200 FTEs and fully dedicated consultants working on research and development in our facilities in Belgium, France, Germany, Poland, the United Kingdom, Ukraine, China and Malaysia.

-For the year ended December 31, 2014, our research and development expenses were €15.1 million and were 18.6% of our revenue.
+For the year ended December 31, 2015, our research and development expenses were \in 18.2 million and were 17.8% of our revenue as compared to \in 15.1 million or 18.6% of our revenue in 2014.